2016 census: Canada’s seniors outnumber its children for first time in history

 Perth, Ont., has the highest share of women in Canada, where there are 80 men per 100 women.

-Across Canada, among those aged of 85 and 99, there are just 54 men for every 100 women.
+Across Canada, among those aged between 85 and 99, there are just 54 men for every 100 women.
 Among centenarians, there are only 19 men for every 100 women.

 Higher concentrations of men tend to be in places with prisons, military bases and sports infrastructure, such as ski resorts, Statscan said.
 Kent, B.C. – home to two federal penitentiaries – has the highest share of men in Canada.